 Corded saw doesn’t give you that much freedom while working.
 You always have to look where your cable is.
 It`s important to be careful with the cable, it can be very dangerous if you touch the cable with your saw!

 Projects that require a high degree of mobility are more approachable with cordless tools.
 On the other hand, projects that require a lot of torque should be approached with corded tools.

 Someone will say that cordless tools are way more expensive but if you take a little research you will see that there is no big difference in price.

 I have to mention the advantage of cordless tools and that is the ability to purchase several tools at once for a reasonable price.
 Some cordless tools come in kits that provide several tools with one or two batteries at a relatively low price.

 Size, weight, and handling

-When you are choosing best friend for your workshop take care of the size and weight because you don’t want to carry heavy and big tool in your hands all day long.
+When you are choosing a best friend for your workshop to take care of the size and weight because you don’t want to carry the heavy and big tool in your hands all day long.

 I personally like and enjoy working with my cordless friend.
 Its very lightweight and easy for handling.

 Most of the producers have in mind the importance of size and weight in mind.
 For that reason, most of the circular saws have good size and they are lightweight.

 If we were talking about this subject few years ago, I would be absolutely sure to say that corded tool has a longer lifespan.
 But now?